malescordia/minitalk/README.md

-# Minitalk
+# minitalk

-Welcome to the Minitalk project repository by malescordia.
+Welcome to the minitalk project repository by malescordia.

 ## Overview
-Minitalk is a lightweight inter-process communication (IPC) project at 42.
+minitalk is a lightweight inter-process communication (IPC) project at 42.
 The goal is to create a client-server architecture, where the client sends a string message to the server using a minimalistic communication protocol.
 The project emphasizes signal handling and the intricacies of inter-process communication in a Unix environment.

 ## Project Highlights
 - Utilizes signals for communication between client and server.